-Nearly all class handouts and assignments are uploaded to My BLC.
+Nearly all class handouts and assignments are uploaded to MyBLC.
 It is the student's responsibility to stay up-to-date with the material online.
 Written assignments are due at the beginning of the class period on the day it is due.
-Most assignments will be due in hard copy format in class.
+Most assignments will be turned in online through MyBLC.
 No late work will be accepted.
 Do not email your assignment without permission.
 Crashed computers, printer problems, and dogs that eat homework are the student's problems, not the instructor's.
 If there are legitimate reasons for not turning in an assignment, please talk to the instructor.